-In my opinion, everyone will enjoy going to Marbella (young and old).
+Yes definitely, everyone will enjoy going to Marbella (young and old).
 Surrounded by upmarket boutiques, bars, perfect beaches, nightclubs, luxurious venues, and interesting sight-seeing opportunities worth exploring, Marbella also offers some quiet time.
-The beautiful pedestrian-friendly streets have hundreds of beautiful restaurants from where you can just sit and enjoy your holiday.
+The beautiful pedestrian-friendly streets have hundreds of beautiful restaurants where you can just sit back and enjoy your holiday.

 Málaga-Cost Del Sol (AGP) Airport is the closest to Marbella.
 (Approximately 24 miles / 39 kilometers)